The 10 Most Popular Camino de Santiago Starting Points (2026)

 In conclusion, these are some of the most popular Camino de Santiago starting points according to the official statistics of the Pilgrim Office in Santiago de Compostela.

-With the Camino Frances and Camino Portuguese routes are by far the most trotted paths, there are lots of different options and villages to start your journey.
+With the Camino Frances and Camino Portuguese routes are by far the most trotted paths, there are lots of different options and villages where to start the Camino de Santiago.

-This quick guide covers the ten most desirable starting points for the many Camino de Santiago routes.
+This quick guide covers the ten most popular starting points for the many Camino de Santiago routes.
 I’ve also included a few additional options for those seeking a quieter and more reflective journey.

 No matter where you start, all paths lead to Santiago de Compostela, a historical city in Galicia and the supposed burial place of Saint James.